perfsonar/pscheduler/scripts/PDK/README.md

 on the Task URL.
 This will be output in JSON, which can be piped into a file or into something like JQ for readability

+-More extensive documentation on developing archivers can be found in the archiver template folder.
+Below is more extensive documentation on developing tests and tools

 # Developing

 ## Tests